visgl/luma.gl/docs/api-reference/core/animation-loop.md

 The callback will be called with an initial object containing a gl context object.
 Can return a promise (e.g. for texture or model loads)

-For the `onRenderFrame` callback, the parameter object will contain the following fields:
+For the `onInitialize` callback, the parameter object will contain the following fields:

 | Parameter | Type | Description |
 | ---       | ---  | --- |